lingyi-owl/jena_workshop/_episodes/52_beta_diversity.md

 exercises: 60
 questions:
 - "What is beta diversity?"
-- "What common alpha diversity indices are there?"
-- "How to compare alpha diversity between samples?"
+- "How to compare beta diversity between samples?"
 objectives:
-- "Running alpha diversity analysis using phyloseq DivNet."
+- "Replacing zeros with zCompositions."
+- "Centered log-ratio transformation of the count table."
+- "Calculating distance/dissimilarity measures with base R, vegan, and phyloseq."
+- "Performing PCA with biplotr."
-- "Interpreting alpha diversity measures."
+- "Interpreting beta diversity measures through ordination."
-- "Statistical comparison of diversity indices usign hill numbers."
-- "Extracting data from R objects."
 - "Using ggplot2."
 keypoints:
 - "Different alpha diversity indices emphasize on different aspects of alpha diversity.
 Make choices based on your questions."